Add a folder

 When a folder is added to the list for processing, by default all sub folders of each added folder will be processed by NXPowerLite in the same way.
 To exclude specific sub-folders or set different Files To Include and Settings to be used, click on the parent folder then click the 'Add rule...' button.

 This feature is useful if you do not want certain areas of your data processed by NXPowerLite.
 By excluding a folder, all files in this folder and all of its child folders will not be considered for optimization.
-Once a folder is excluded it will appear in the list of locations with this icon indicating all files inside will be skipped.

 Changing settings for sub-folders

 It is possible to change the File Types and Optimizations by selecting this radio button in the dialog.
-This is a useful feature if for instance, you have a parent folder where all file types are considered for optimization, but have a specific sub-folder where only PDF file should be optimized.
-In this case you would
+This is a useful feature if, for instance, you have a parent folder where all file types are considered for optimization, but have a specific sub-folder where only PDF file should be optimized.
+In this case, you would:

 - Select the parent folder in the list